notbobutah/Spotlight-IoT/README.md

 The log file for this run can be found in the docs directory with timestamp.

-After working on the environment to configure docker to use the docker provider inside minikube so that local images could be found without reaching out to an image repository the deploy.sh produced the following cluster deployment
+After working on the environment to configure docker to use the docker provider inside minikube so that local images could be found without reaching out to an image repository the deploy.sh produced the following cluster deployment.
+Later on in the process we move to the container image registry in github at ghcr.io.

 ```
 kubectl get pods